christinecheng-cs/Notes/README.md

 # Computer Science Notes

-Welcome to my Computer Science Notes and Exercises repository!

 > A failure is not always a mistake, it may simply be the best one can do under the circumstances.
 The real mistake is to stop   trying." -B.F.
 Skinner

+Welcome to my repository of computer science notes and exercises!
 This repository contains a collection of notes, exercises, and coding examples to help you deepen your understanding of various computer science topics.

 - Notes: Detailed explanations and concepts related to the topic.
 - Exercises: Coding exercises from problem-solving challenges to apply your knowledge.